mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

     --subnet-id "${SUBNET_ID_MIA_PUB}"
 ```

-All of the network configuration has been set for the new locations.
+All of the network configurations have been set for the new locations.

 ### **Choosing the Instance Type**